 • ETCD encryption key

-• observability password For Plutono
+• observability password for Plutono

 • ServiceAccount token signing key